1875 (Meiji 8) year of birth

 One of the young men participating in the Klondike Gold Rush was writer Jack London.
 His failing to strike significant gold, contributed to the decision to concentrate on writing.
 Among the novels and stories set in Yukon and Alaska, are Call of the Wild (1903) and White Fang (1906), in which sled dogs feature prominently.

 Also intending to participate in the Klondike gold rush was Capt.
-Norwood.
-He arrived in Skagway in October 1897, together with Zachary Taylor Wood, who was inspector of the NWMP and went on to become captain.
+Norwood*.
+He was appointed Inspector of Mines in the Klondike region.
+Norwood arrived in Skagway in October 1897, together with Zachary Taylor Wood, who was inspector of the NWMP and went on to become captain.
 Next May he moved on to a police station on Lake Banett, and was stationed in various locations in the Yukon area until 1910.
-In June 1900 a photograph taken at the completion of the railroad to Whitehorse, shows his wife ceremonially driving the last spike.
+In June 1900 a photograph taken at the completion of the railroad to Whitehorse, shows his wife ceremonially driving the last spike. (

 When 7 ships were trapped in the ice, Wada was aboard the Jeanie which in September found itself entrapped.
 Wada tells about this period, that the Bear tried in vain to assist and set clear the whaler Navarch that had been trapped 50 miles from Point Barrow since the end of July.
 By September 27th the last crew came ashore, rescued by the leadership of Charles Brower -who happened to be aboard, leaving the ship drifting unmanned.
 She turned out of sight by mid October.
 Wada saved the Newport that had been trapped in the ice, bringing the crew on board of the Jeanie.
 The crew of the Jeanie were rescued with food sent to them by E.A.McIlhenny assisted by a group of natives.
 Then later that winter the ice currents brought the Navarch close to their settlement and 5 miles west from Cape Smyth.
 Here Wada and the other rescue leaders decided to reach for the ship to make good use of her load of coal- their coal as all these ships were operating under the same company.
 40 dog sled teams were formed, using 500 dogs.
 The ship was reached relatively easy, but the ice movements made the return trip much worse.
 In March the ship was seen off Point Barrow and in the end a fire destroyed the Navarch.